View Kickstarter Project

-It seems that in most media, especially most fiction, dolphins will be portrayed primarily as heroic and helpful creatures.
-They're a very marketable species of hero, partly because they're cute
+In fiction, dolphins will be portrayed primarily as heroic and helpful creatures.
+They're a marketable species of hero, partly because they're cute

 - The comics based on the Ecco The Dolphin game series make Ecco's noble nature clear in no uncertain terms though his somewhat◊ dark◊ methods of fighting enemies may make him seem like a bit of an Anti-Hero.